deividasovs/deividasovs/README.md

-- 👋 Hi, I’m @deividasovs
+- 👋 Hi, I’m Deividas Ovsianikovas
-- 👀 I’m interested in software development
+- 👀 I’m a software engineer at Amazon Web Services Dublin
-- 🌱 I’m in 4th Year Computer Science in Maynooth University studying Machine Learning & NNs, AI, Cryptography, Advanced Computer Architecture, and Functional Programming
+- 🌱 Completed my Bachelor's for Computer Science & Software in Maynooth University in 2023 with an honour's degree (1:1)

 <!---
 deividasovs/deividasovs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.